 2. If the credit reporting agencies are unable to validate the dispute within the 30-day investigation period and the item is deleted, it doesn’t mean it can’t end up back in your credit report later.
 Even if the credit repair agencies are successful in getting through the 30-day investigation crack, if the item is accurate and the creditor or data furnisher reports an update or re-reports the item to the credit reporting agencies — it’ll end up right back on your credit report.

 Instead of paying a credit repair service to fix your credit, consider going the DIY route.
 For the price of a stamp and an envelope, you can save your money and file your disputes yourself.
 Start by ordering copies of your credit reports.
-You’re entitled to one free credit report from each of the three major credit reporting agencies once a year and can claim your free credit reports through the federally mandated site at AnnualCreditReport.com.
-And you can monitor your credit score for free once a month using Credit.com’s Credit Report Card.
+You’re entitled to one free credit report from each of the three major credit reporting agencies each year.
+You can also monitor your credit score for free once a month using Credit.com’s Credit Report Card.

 If you find that there is any inaccurate information being reported in your credit report, file a dispute to have it corrected.
 Because your credit reports and credit scores are only as accurate as the information being reported, this is an important first step to improving your credit.